 This post has been updated.
 It was originally published on January 7, 2021.

 The answer is straightforward: All three vaccines that are currently available have been shown to be safe and effective.
-In other words, it does not matter which approved vaccine a person gets, and any option is far better than no shot at all.
+Any option is far better than no shot at all.

-Currently, there are two vaccines that require a two shots that have been granted emergency use authorizations from the FDA.
+Currently, there are two vaccines that require two shots.
 Both vaccines, created by Pfizer/BioNTech and Moderna, are mRNA-based.
-In clinical trials, both have been shown to be around 95 percent effective at preventing laboratory-confirmed COVID-19 illness.
-The Johnson & Johnson single-shot vaccine has also been granted emergency use authorization and, despite a brief pause, is available across the country.
+In clinical trials, both were shown to be around 95 percent effective at preventing laboratory-confirmed COVID-19 illness.
+The Johnson & Johnson single-shot vaccine , despite a brief pause, is also available across the country.
 The shot now carries a warning about a very small risk of developing a particular kind of blood clot, but reviews of the data by the CDC and FDA showed that the vaccine was safe.

 Moderna’s and Pfizer’s vaccines both rely on mRNA (messenger RNA) to provide our cells with a blueprint to make copies of an important coronavirus protein.
 Our immune system recognizes the protein as foreign, learns how to destroy it, and remembers it in case it sees the real coronavirus in the future.
-The ingredients in the two vaccines differ slightly, as well as the microscopic packaging in which the mRNA sequences come.
-Because of this, the Pfizer vaccine must be stored at a very low temperature, which limits who can get that vaccine.
+The ingredients in the two vaccines differ slightly, as well as the microscopic packaging in which the mRNA sequences comes.
+Because of this, the two vaccines must be stored at very low temperatures (Pfizer at -94 degrees Fahrenheit and Moderna at -4 degrees Fahrenheit), which limits who can get that vaccine.

-Getting vaccinated presents two benefits, Kaech says.
-Any of the authorized vaccines will protect against severe cases of coronavirus disease.
-Most vaccines also prevent the illness from being transmitted, and data from early April show that at least the Pfizer and Moderna vaccines were 90 percent effective at preventing infection of SARS-CoV-2.
+Getting vaccinated presents two benefits, Kaech says: Any of the authorized vaccines will protect against severe cases of coronavirus disease.
+Most vaccines also prevent the illness from being transmitted.
 Though they don’t prevent transmission entirely, they do make transmission highly unlikely.
-Signs point to the Johnson & Johnson vaccine lowering transmission as well.
 A more mild case of the disease may lower the risk for long-term symptoms or COVID long-haulers, she adds, so even if you get sick after receiving a vaccine, you’ll be better off than if you hadn’t gotten vaccinated.